selfsame/sculptgl/README.md

 You need a browser that supports webVR ([https://webvr.rocks/](https://webvr.rocks/)).

-Currently only tested with HTC Vive (other headsets should work but probably don't have all the controlls mapped)
+Currently only tested with HTC Vive
+(If you have a Rift I'm looking for contributors to help sort out issues)

 No visual user interface, see controlls below, and use the html UI for other operations.